 Distributed locking with Postgres advisory locks

 Recently, I worked on a simple distributed locking mechanism.
-The main goal was to enable efficient, concurrent processing of some resources, and to make sure that multiple workers weren’t doing the same work twice.
+The main goal was to enable efficient, concurrent processing of some resources, and to make sure that multiple workers weren’t processing a given resource at the same time.
 It turned out that Postgres advisory locks are perfect for this task.

 Advisory locks in Postgres provide a mechanism to use database locks for arbitrary purposes.
 Since they are completely meaningless to the database, it’s up to the application to decide what they mean.
 They can be acquired for a key, which has to be a 64-bit integer.